 file, because our component is now initiated directly in the HTML markup.

-The descriptor file is named manifest
+The manifest file is named manifest

-and stored as JSON file.
+and stored as a JSON file.

 folder.